michaeljsteel/NumBAT/docs/source/technical.rst

 Consequently we can use the Voigt notation

-in which pairs of indices are represented by a single integer in the range 1 to 6 as follows:
+in which pairs of indices are represented by a single integer(8) in the range 1 to 6 as follows:

 .. math:: \begin{bmatrix}  xx \\ yy \\ zz \\ xz \\ yz \\ zz \end{bmatrix}